Jan Buijs: De Volharding Building, The Hague

 Built for a workers' cooperative by that name and designed to house shops, storage for products and a dental clinic as well as offices, the De Volharding (Persistence) Building (1927-28) is De Stijl or cubistic in conception, influenced also by Russian Constructivism, and clad entirely in glass.
 A light tower rises from the roof above a large sign which bore the name of the cooperative; these are in white, yellow and blue glass, the blue extending downwards to form a divider between the lift tower and the staircase tower, which consist of glass bricks, as does the strip above the ground-floor windows.
 The remainder of the façade consists of ribbon windows separated by opal glass spandrels, which can be reached from gangways and had lettering mounted behind the glass advertising the benefits of membership.
 In response to the client's requirement that he include as much advertising space as possible, Buijs designed a building the entirety of which advertised both the organisation and the cooperative movement itself.
 It was "a city-scale luminescent sculpture", an internationally famous example of architecture of the night, "[p]robably the most frequently cited example for the potential applications of a future 'light architecture' in 1920s Europe", referred to in 1935 as "the most famous of all luminous buildings".
 However, it was criticised by some in the modern movement for combining expressionist elements and thus not being entirely devoid of ornamentation.

-The building inspired the design of Boston Manor tube station which open in 1934 on the London Underground, and imitates the illuminated tower.
+The building inspired the design of Boston Manor tube station which opened in 1934 on the London Underground, and imitates the illuminated tower.

 Except for partial illumination of one side in 1966 for the National Week of Architecture in the Netherlands, the building has not been illuminated since a few years after it was built; the exterior was altered in 1933 and 1938 and in 1974 it was renovated as an office building.
 Since 1988, it has been owned by Randstad Uitzendbureau (Randstad Employment Agency).